 The core idea behind smartEdit is to provide custom PySide widgets that drive the Nuke internal knobs.

 Keep in mind that smartEdit does not offer custom widgets to map all Nuke internal knobs.
 But it covers most of these.
-The following section provides information to create additional knob mappings.
+If you find a knob missing feel free to add it, it’s not that difficult to do so.
+The following section will help you with that and provides information to create additional knob mappings.

 All knob mapping classes are contained inside modules of the package’s